About the course

 MSt in Philosophy of Physics graduates usually progress to the second year of Oxford's BPhil in Philosophy or to doctoral programmes, either at the faculty itself or elsewhere.
 Some, however, have pursued non-philosophical academic careers, or careers outside academia.

 The faculty aims to assist students and graduates in securing academic jobs.
-The faculty appoints a Placement Officer who, in conjunction with the Graduate Studies Assistant, runs the faculty’s placement scheme.
+The faculty appoints a Placement Officer who, in conjunction with the Assistant Graduate Officer, runs the faculty’s placement scheme.
 The Placement Officer helps job applicants with the preparation of their CVs, provides advice about the presentation of material in an application dossier, arranges practice interviews and generally attends the Eastern Division meeting of the American Philosophical Association to support candidates who have interviews there.

 - DPhil in Philosophy